 Requirements for Growing Cucumbers Vertically

 Cucumber loves a warm and sunny exposure that is less windy.
 It does not tolerate temperature below 50 F (10 C).
-Optimum temperature to grow cucumbers fall in the range of 60–95 F (15–35 C).
+Optimum temperature to grow cucumbers falls in the range of 60–95 F (15–35 C).

-Regular and deep watering is the key of productive harvest, when growing cucumber.
+Regular and deep watering is the key to get productive cucumber harvest.
 It is due to the high water content of its fruits.
 While watering, avoid wetting the foliage as it may encourage fungal diseases.

-Mulch around the base of plant to improve moisture retaining ability of soil.
+Mulch around the base of the plant to improve moisture retaining ability of the soil.

-At the time of planting add all purpose slow release fertilizer in soil.
-Once the plant starts to flower, side dress the plant with aged manure.
-Also apply balanced liquid fertilizer at that time according to manufacturer’s instructions.
+At the time of planting add all purpose slow release fertilizer in the soil.
+Once the plant starts to flower, side-dress the plant with aged manure, also, apply balanced liquid fertilizer at that time according to manufacturer’s instructions.

 Diseases and Pests

-Cucumbers are ready for harvest in 60 to 90 days after seed sowing, depending on the variety.
-Pick cucumbers when they are developed enough, do not let the fruit to overripe.
+Cucumbers are ready for harvest in 60 to 90 days, depending more on the variety.
+Pick them when they are developed enough, firm to touch and crunchy in taste.
+Do not let the fruits to overripe.